xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 >
 **The figure below illustrates the basic steps to undertake to launch an lxc container on IOS-XR 6.0+**:
 >
-*  We will build the container rootfs tar ball on our devbox in the topology shown above
+*  We will build the container rootfs tar ball on our devbox (see topology above)
 *  The rootfs tar ball will then be transferred to IOS-XR
 *  The rootfs will then be launched using the virsh CLI
 >